 The Chancellor or his/her designee and the IFO representative shall endeavor to select a mutually acceptable arbitrator to hear and decide the grievance.

+Expedited Arbitration.
 Expedited arbitration, as defined by the American Arbitration Association, shall be used with respect to all disciplinary actions clearly labeled by the Employer as either an oral or written reprimand.
 If expedited arbitration is used, the parties will make their best efforts to hold the arbitration hearing within 45 days of the receipt of the Step IV notification.
 If a party is unable to agree to a hearing within the 45 day period, the arbitration shall proceed, except that the other party may give notice that the expedited procedures will not be followed.
 Expedited arbitration may be used by the parties with respect to other disputes upon mutual agreement of the IFO and the Employer's Step III representative.

 Regular Arbitration.
-The scheduling of the hearing date for all grievances submitted to nonexpedited arbitration shall be accomplished within twenty-five (25) days after receipt of available dates from the arbitrator.
+The scheduling of the hearing date for all grievances submitted to non-expedited arbitration shall be accomplished within twenty-five (25) days after receipt of available dates from the arbitrator.

-The arbitration proceeding shall be conducted by an arbitrator to be selected by lot from a permanent panel of five (5) arbitrators.
+The arbitration proceeding shall be conducted by an arbitrator to be selected from a permanent panel of five (5) arbitrators.
+The parties shall use an alternating striking method to select an arbitrator from the permanent panel to hear a grievance.
 The members of the permanent panel shall be selected by the following method: the IFO and the Chancellor's designee shall each submit a list of five (5) arbitrators until agreement is reached on a permanent panel.
-Vacancies on the panel that arise during the term of this_agreement shall be filled by mutual agreement or by each party submitting lists of three (3) arbitrators, until a replacement is agreed upon.
+Vacancies on the panel that arise during the term of this agreement shall be filled by mutual agreement or by each party submitting lists of three (3) arbitrators, until a replacement is agreed upon.
 The parties may, by mutual agreement, add or remove members from the permanent arbitration panel.